-On a spur-of-the-moment road trip to Salt Lake City to watch the Portland Timbers take on Real Salt Lake a few years ago, we visited Park City, which sits at around 2,100 meters above sea level (masl) (7,000 feet).
-We didn’t notice the effects of the high altitude all that much, but our dog Maxwell, who was 14 years old at the time and with a heart murmur, gave us a scare.
-While tramping around in the snow above the city, Maxwell began to cough, wobbled unsteadily and suddenly collapsed.
+While tramping around in the snow above the city, Maxwell began to cough, wobbled unsteadily, and suddenly collapsed.
 He fell on his back and didn’t move for several moments.
 Then, as quickly as he fainted, he was back to his usual self.

-Like humans, dogs feel the effects of altitude sickness.
-Heights ranging between 1,524 and 3,505 masl (5,000 to 11,500 feet) are considered high altitude.
-Anything above 11,500 to about 18,000 is extreme altitude.
-As Dave and I struggled with pounding headaches, nausea, sleepless nights, and shortness of breath, we wondered how Sora felt.
+Heights ranging between 5,000 to 11,500 feet above sea level are considered high altitude.
+Anything from 11,500 to about 18,000 feet is extreme altitude.
+As Dave and I struggled with pounding headaches, nausea, sleepless nights, and shortness of breath after arriving to the Chilean Altiplano, we wondered how Sora felt.
+Of course, she couldn’t tell us directly, so we could only surmise based on her behavior.

 - Excessive drooling